ftsrg/theta/subprojects/solver/solver-smtlib/README.md

 ## Overview

+**This project is in alpha state.
+Expect breaking changes in the near future!**

 This project wraps a generic solver that supports the SMT-LIB2 interface into our common interfaces for solvers (located in the [solver](..) project).

 ### Related projects